zbalkan/zbalkan.github.io/_posts/2025-02-25-surrogates.md

 ## It's complicated

 These files have names that include characters that cannot be rendered at all.
 They are out of UTF-8 coverage as well.
 No language pack can help you.
 These are called surrogate pairs.
 There are better explanations online, and I'd rather leave the explanation to them.
-I'd like to summarize anyway.
+I'd like to summarize, anyway.

 Windows was an early adopter of Unicode, and its file APIs use UTF‑16 internally.
 This means that filenames, text strings, and other data are stored as sequences of 16‑bit units.
 For Windows, a properly formed surrogate pair is perfectly acceptable.
 However, issues arise when string manipulation (often written under the old UCS‑2 assumptions) produces isolated or malformed surrogates.
 Such errors can lead to unreadable filenames and display glitches—even though the operating system itself can execute files correctly.
 Check out [this great article on the history of UCS-2](https://unascribed.com/b/2019-08-02-the-tragedy-of-ucs2.html).
 Also, on the disadvantages of being an early adopter, you may try [Raymond Chen's article](https://devblogs.microsoft.com/oldnewthing/20190830-00/?p=102823) on it as well.